oliv3r/MHI-AC-Trace/SPI.md

 For the testing and evaluation of the protocol the remote controls [MH-AC-WIFI-1](https://www.intesisbox.com/de/mitsubishi-heavy-ascii-wifi-ac-mh-ac-wmp-1/gateway/) and [RC-E5](https://www.mhi-mth.co.jp/en/products/pdf/pjz012a087b_german.pdf) were used.

 ## Signature
-The MOSI signature bytes indicate the start of a frame with the 3 bytes 0x6c, 0x80, 0x04.
-The first signature byte varies with the AC.
-For some [Mitsubishi AC models](https://github.com/absalom-muc/MHI-AC-Ctrl/issues/6#issue-558530669) it is 0x6d.
+The MOSI frame starts with a header of 3 bytes.
+First the version byte, indicating whether a standard (0x6C) or extended (0x6D) frame follows.
+The second and third signature bytes are 0x80, 0x04.
+See [Mitsubishi AC models](https://github.com/absalom-muc/MHI-AC-Ctrl/issues/6#issue-558530669) for intial discussion on the version byte.
-The MISO frame has the signature 0xa9, 0x00, 0x07.
+The MISO frame replies with 0xA9 to indicate it understands only Standard frames, or 0xAA for Extended frames.
+The remaining signature bytes are 0x00, 0x07.

 ## Data
 The following clauses describe the MOSI/MISO decoding for power, mode, fan, vanes, temperature setpoint and room temperature.